Skip to content

 Does workers' compensation cover contractors or subcontractors?

 Not automatically.
-Independent contractors and subcontractors are not treated the same as employees, and whether they should be covered depends on state rules, classification, and how the working relationship is structured.
+Independent contractors and subcontractors are not always treated the same as employees.
+Whether they need to be covered, excluded, or verified with their own coverage depends on state rules, the type of work, contracts, and how the working relationship is structured.

 When should I report a workers' compensation injury?